mattcoder2020/Caikeduo/README.md

 Instruction for Deployment: Everything are dockerized!!
-Prerequisite: docker and docker compose

-in Linux environment, run installupgrade.sh to install the application and db docker containers
+Prerequisite: docker and docker compose in Linux environment, run installupgrade.sh to install the application and db docker containers Navigate to http://localhost:4200 and start to navigate the web site.

-in Windows environment, run installupgrade.ps1 to install the application and db docker containers

-Navigate to http://localhost:4200 and start to navigate the web site.